apache/nuttx/configs/dk-tm4c129x/README.txt

     CONFIG_NSH_NOMAC=y                  : Need to make up a bogus MAC address : Defaults should be okay for other options

-  You can also enable enable the DHCPC client for networks that use dynamically assigned address:
+  You can also enable the DHCPC client for networks that use dynamically assigned address:

   Application Configuration -> Network Utilities
     CONFIG_NETUTILS_DHCPC=y             : Enables the DHCP client